Pac-Man: The Joy of Movement

 Playing Pac-Man is like playing with a rubber-band.

 I wrote an essay a while back about the non-playable-character(npc) Dr. Salvador from the videogame Resident Evil 4 Remake.
-My point in that essay was to try and understand how Dr. Salvador worked in that game as a mechanic, and what the physical sensation of playing that game is whenever he’s in the room with me.
+My point in that essay was to try and understand how Dr. Salvador worked in that game as a design structure, and what the physical sensation of playing that game is whenever he’s in the room with me.
 In that essay I layed out a basic “equation” which I’ll include below:

 tension=excitement and contact=defeat.